-Several features are only available on the paid Pro Edition.
-These include: typing tests, no adverts on the webpages, advanced reporting, and functional use of the EdClub iPad app.
+Several features are only available in the paid Pro Edition.
+These include typing tests, no adverts on the web pages, advanced reporting, and functional use of the EdClub iPad app.
 The Pro Edition also gives extended retention of student data; the Free Edition only stores detailed data for 30 days, although basic reporting remains available.

-I’m not currently tempted to sign up for the Pro Edition; the cost is set to cover a minimum of 30 students, so I feel it’s probably overkill for my needs.
+I’m not currently tempted to sign up for the Pro Edition; the cost is set to cover a minimum of 30 students, so I feel it’s overkill for my needs as a homeschooler.
 It would be nice to have the advanced reporting, and it seems that the cute certificates of achievement are only for paying customers, but I think I’ll manage without it.

 Touch-typing is a very useful skill in this computerised era; being able to touch-type allows me to write faster, and better utilise my time.
 My younger child has spent about half an hour of continuous typing on the first 10 lessons.
 I completed the full 100 lessons in about an hour, at an average speed of 60 wpm (which isn’t particularly fast for an adult).
-It was a mandatory subject, when I was a schoolchild, and – so long as they find it reasonably fun – it’s a lifeskill that I feel my kids ought to acquire.
-If you agree, I’d recommend giving TypingClub a go; you’ve got nothing to lose!
+It was a mandatory subject when I was a schoolchild, and – so long as they find it reasonably fun – it’s a life skill that I feel my kids ought to acquire.
+If you agree, I’d recommend giving TypingClub a chance; you’ve got nothing to lose!